iterative/dvc.org/content/docs/command-reference/exp/diff.md

 Provides a quick way to compare `dvc params` and `dvc metrics` between two `dvc experiments`.
-The differences shown by this command include the old and new values, and numeric difference (delta) from the previous ones.
+The differences shown by this command include the old and new values, as well as the difference (change) if both values are numbers.

 > This is similar to combining the reports from `dvc params diff` and
 > `dvc metrics diff` together, for the experiments in question.

-Without arguments, this command compares params and metrics currently present in the <abbr>workspace</abbr> (last `dvc exp run`) with the latest committed versions (required).
+Without arguments, this command compares params and metrics currently present in the <abbr>workspace</abbr> (e.g. the last `dvc exp run`) with the latest committed versions (required).

 `a_rev` and `b_rev` are optional experiments to compare.
-They accept experiment names (see `dvc exp run --name`) or hashes (printed by DVC).
-Git commit hashes, tags, or branch names are also accepted.
-A single specified exp ID results in comparing it to the baseline commit from which it was derived.
+They accept experiment names or hashes (see `dvc exp run`).
+Providing a single one results in comparing it to the workspace.

 All params and metrics defined in the experiments' `dvc.yaml` files are used by default.